This is a guide covering color saturation.

 Table of Contents

-- How Is Saturation Used in Photography?
+What is Saturation in Photography?

 In very simple words Saturation refers to the intensity of a color in an image.
 Increasing the saturation of a color in a photograph will only increase the intensity or in other words the vividness of the color in the photo.